-Transaction dates must occur the same day of a child's entry into or exit from placement.
+Transaction dates must occur the same day of a child's entry into or exit from any placement, whether initial placement or any change in placement during the foster care episode.
+The only exception to this timeframe is entering or exiting custody, or if placement changes occurs after normal business hours, in which case the entry or exit must be completed by the next business day.
 This is to ensure that a provider does not receive an extra monthly payment that the Department must redeem and to ensure that a provider is not underpaid, resulting in a demand payment for the unpaid amount.
-Any change in placement (entry dates or exit dates) must be entered within three working days.

-For children returning home on trial return to caregiver, the placement must be end dated when they return home.
+For children returning home on trial return to caregiver, the trial return must be entered into the placement screens in CCWIS.
 Removals and custody status will remain open in CCWIS.
-When the court returns legal and physical custody to the parents the worker must end date the removal the same day.
+When the court returns legal and physical custody to the parents the worker must end date the trial return placement the same day.